-The United Kingdom has roughly increased 88 percent of its global Aviation compared to 1990.
+The United Kingdom has roughly increased 88 percent of its global Aviation by compared to 1990.
 Policymakers must plan a Net Zero Strategy, or the situation will be impossible to handle.

-Impact on Climate change
+Impact on Climate Change

 Carbon dioxide emitted by aviation persists in our environment for countless years.
 The coming generations will have to face the outrageous consequences of each flight we have taken in the past.

 It is also crucial to create awareness about the non-Carbon Dioxide emissions emitted by an aircraft from burning its jet fuel.
-When you’re flying several kilometres high to reach your destination, the Nitrogen oxide released from the engine interacts with other gases in the atmosphere on the same day.
+When you’re flying several kilometers high to reach your destination, the Nitrogen oxide released from the engine interacts with other gases in the atmosphere on the same day.
 High altitude makes it easier for these gases to combine with oxygen and introduce ozone into our environment.